apache/cloudstack-documentation/source/adminguide/backup_and_recovery.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For backup offerings that allow ad-hoc user backups and user-defined backup
-schedules, user will be allowed to define a backup schedule for an instance that is
+schedules, user will be allowed to define a backup schedule for an Instance that is
 assigned to a backup offering using UI and API.
-An instance with backup will not be
+An Instance with backup will not be
 allowed to add/remove volumes similar to Instance Snapshots.

-To trigger an adhoc backup of an instance, navigate to the instance and click on the 'Create Backup'
+To trigger an adhoc backup of an Instance, navigate to the Instance and click on the 'Create Backup'
 icon.

 |B&R-createBackup.png|

-To setup a recurring backup schedule, navigate to the instance and click on the 'Backup Schedule'
+To setup a recurring backup schedule, navigate to the Instance and click on the 'Backup Schedule'
 icon.

 |B&R-BackupSchedule.png|